-In 2016 we grew some ordinary mildew susceptible Impatiens in three separate colours: Salmon, Blue Pearl & Cherry Splash.
-After a promising show of summer colour by the early autumn we saw defoliation set in and will not be growing them in 2017.
+In 2016 we grew some ordinary mildew susceptible Impatiens in three separate colours.
+After a promising show of summer colour by the early autumn we saw defoliation set in and will not be growing them again.

 What alternatives to Impatiens in boxes do you suggest?

 Begonia semperflorens make a useful substitute, they also flower incredibly well (the latin means always flowering) and are very easy to grow.
-We produce them in boxes of 16 plants for £6 (also available as half boxes at £3)
+We produce them in boxes of 16 plants (also available as half boxes)